kenarwong/dotnet-k8s-stack/README.md

 | CLUSTER_NAME                 | The name of the Kubernetes cluster.                                                      |
 | ACR_NAME                     | The name of the Azure Container Repository.
 Only alphanumeric characters allowed.       |

-3. Github Actions is configured to trigger a deployment on pushes to the repository.
-See `on.push.branches` at the top of the [workflow][workflow-yaml] file.
-Make a commit and push the changes to your repository.
-GitHub Actions will then trigger a build and deploy.
+3. Github Actions is configured with `workflow_dispatch`.
+See `on.workflow_dispatch` at the top of the [workflow][workflow-yaml] file.
+Now you should be able to trigger a deployment from the Actions tab.
+When running the workflow, select the appropriate branch and provide an <em>Environment</em> variable.
+Acceptable values are the names of the files in the [config folder][config-folder] (e.g. `dev`, `prod`).

 <!-- USAGE EXAMPLES -->
 ## Usage